cartrujillosa/eth-developer-bootcamp/README.md

 - once it's delivered the customer is informed that it's on the way

 # Tech
-- Hardhat, ethers.js and typescript
+- Hardhat, ethersjs and typescript
 - Testing with mocha+chai and waffle
+- React+nextjs, chakra and typescript